-Parent’s, we are not a bed and breakfast, a motel, or leisure Inn for your teenager.
+Parent’s, we are not a bed and breakfast, a motel, or leisure inn for your teenager.
 We do not cater to students’ wants.
-However, we do offer our young people an opportunity to put their best foot forward.
-Be responsible, respectful of others, and supportive of camp.
+However, we do offer our students an opportunity to excel and be the best they can be in a supportive, safe, and fun environment.

 Chores and supporting camp

 Yes, we have chores at camp.
-We have water and firewood to haul, dishes to do, kitchen and general camp clean.
-Teens as part of everyday camp help with chores to keep a clean it and organized.
+We have water and firewood to haul, dishes to do, kitchen and general camp clean up.
+Teens as part of everyday camp help with chores to keep it clean and organized.
 We all pitch in together, including staff, to help give everyone more time for adventure, learning, and fun.

 “How can our kids really understand the moral complexities of being alive if they are not allowed to engage in those complexities outdoors?”